Genaro-Chris/FolderCrawler/README.md

 ``swift build -c release``

-The compiled program will be created at ``/path/to/FolderCrawler/.build/release`` folder
+The compiled program will be stored at ``/path/to/FolderCrawler/.build/release`` folder

 ## Usage